These are our recommendations for encrypted real-time communication.

 Signal is a mobile app developed by Signal Messenger LLC.
 The app provides instant messaging, as well as voice and video calling.

 All communications are E2EE.
-Contact lists are encrypted using your login PIN and the server does not have access to them.
-Personal profiles are also encrypted and only shared with contacts who add you.
+Contact lists are encrypted using your Signal PIN and the server does not have access to them.
+Personal profiles are also encrypted and only shared with contacts you chat with.

-Messages and files shared in private rooms (those which require an invite) are by default E2EE as are 1 to 1 voice and video calls.
+Messages and files shared in private rooms (those which require an invite) are by default E2EE as are one to one voice and video calls.

 Profile pictures, reactions, and nicknames are not encrypted.

 Group voice and video calls are not E2EE, and use Jitsi, but this is expected to change with Native Group VoIP Signalling.
 Group calls have no authentication currently, meaning that non-room participants can also join the calls.
 We recommend that you do not use this feature for private meetings.

 The protocol was independently audited in 2016.
 The specification for the Matrix protocol can be found in their documentation.
 The Olm cryptographic ratchet used by Matrix is an implementation of Signal’s Double Ratchet algorithm.